What to Know About the 'North of North' Cast

 Kuuk is an Inuk and Cree man with strong family ties to Ice Cove, who takes a short-term job in the Northern town after some major life drama.
 He quickly hits things off with Siaja, who appreciates his excitement to learn more about the community.

 Braeden Clarke, 37, is an actor from Mikisew Cree First Nation in Alberta, who earned a Canadian Screen Award nomination for his role in the 2023 miniseries Little Bird.
-He has also previously appeared in the shows Impulse, Outlander, and Skymed.
+He has also previously appeared in shows like Impulse, Outlander, and SkyMed.

 Jay Ryan as Alistair

-Alistair, a charismatic environmental consultant who first came to the North as a young man and has history with Neevee, is played by Jay Ryan, 43.
-The New Zealand-born actor rose to fame with a role on the long-running Australian soap Neighbors, and went on to appear in the shows Sea Patrol, Offspring, Terra Nova, Beauty & the Beast, and Mary Kills People.
-Recently, he played adult Ben Hanscom in the horror movie It Chapter Two, and he made his Netflix debut in Western series Territory.
+Alistair, a charismatic environmental consultant who first came to the North as a young man and has a history with Neevee, is played by Jay Ryan, 43.
+The New Zealand-born actor rose to fame with a role on the long-running Australian soap Neighbors, and later appeared in the series Sea Patrol, Offspring, Terra Nova, Beauty & the Beast, and Mary Kills People.
+Recently, he played adult Ben Hanscom in the horror movie It Chapter Two and made his Netflix debut in the Western series Territory.

 Kelly William as Ting

-"King Ting" (above, right) is a pilot, a hunter, and a beloved member of the community who's also a pretty good dad.
+"King Ting" (above, right) is a pilot, a hunter, and a beloved community member who's also a pretty good dad.
 However, he's also a narcissist with a bit of a cruel side when it comes to his soon-to-be ex-wife.

-Kelly William grew up in Xatsull First Nation, British Columbia, and made his initial acting debut in a 2009 short film made by his cousin, Helen Haig-Brown.
-He has also appeared in an uncredited role in the 2022 action movie Jurassic World: Dominion, as well as the series Motherland: Fort Salem.
+Kelly William grew up in Xat'sull First Nation, British Columbia, and made his acting debut in a 2009 short film made by his cousin, Helen Haig-Brown.
+He has also appeared in an uncredited role in the 2022 action movie Jurassic World: Dominion and the series Motherland: Fort Salem.

 Mary Lynn Rajskub as Helen